 Helen Skuggedal Reed (1948–2017) was a talented organist and harpsichordist from Halifax, Nova Scotia.
-She began music studies at age 3 in Halifax, won many prizes at the Halifax Music Fesitavles, earned a BA (Honours English) from Dalhousie University in 1969 and received her Masters of Music in Organ Performance from the University of Michigan in 1971.
+She began music studies at age 3 in Halifax, won many prizes at the Halifax Music Festivals, earned a BA (Honours English) from Dalhousie University in 1969 and received her Masters of Music in Organ Performance from the University of Michigan in 1971.

-Her Musical career was based in the United States, specifically in Evansville Indiana, but she gave performances throughout the Eastern US, Canada, and in her parents’ native country, Norway.
+Her musical career was based in the United States, specifically in Evansville, Indiana, but she gave performances throughout the Eastern US, Canada, and in her parents’ native country, Norway.
 Ultimately, she became a professor of music and harpsichord at the University of Evansville and the principal harpsichordist of the Evansville Philharmonic Orchestra.